aChaushev/GuessANumberBy_aChaushev/README.md

 A simple console-based Java game.
 Тhe player must guess the number the computer has chosen.
 The game has 3 levels with the following rules: o	<ul>Level 1 - the player has to guess a number in the range of 1 to 100.
-The player is allowed 10 tries. o	Level 2 -  the player has to guess a number in the range of 1 to 200.
-The player is allowed 7 tries. o	Level 3 -  the player has to guess a number in the range of 1 to 300.
-The player is allowed 5 tries.
+The player is allowed 10 tries.</ul>
+o	<ul>Level 2 -  the player has to guess a number in the range of 1 to 200.
+The player is allowed 7 tries.</ul>
+o	<ul>Level 3 -  the player has to guess a number in the range of 1 to 300.
+The player is allowed 5 tries.</ul>

 <img alt="Image" width="400px" src="assets/images/GuessANumber – Screenshot.png"></img>